Hei-Lima/hackerfeed/README.md

 ## Installation
 1. Clone the repo: `git clone https://github.com/Hei-Lima/hackerfeed.git`
 2. Navigate to the project directory: `cd hackerfeed'
-3. Run the bash script: `./compile.bash`
+3. Run the bash script: `./build.bash` to generate the extension for Chrome and Firefox.
-4. Load the extension in Firefox: `about:debugging` > "This Firefox" > "Load Temporary Add-on" > Select `hackerfeed.xpi`
+4. Load the extension in your Browser.

 ## License
 Licensed under the Apache License, Version 2.0.